HOLTHOJ/faraday-orm/README.md

 This ensures that client applications have not modified this field between consecutive GET and PUT requests.

 **Callbacks** are functions that are called during the process of retrieving or updating an item.
 They can modify internal and non-internal fields of the entity.
-Common use cases are;
-- Setting internal fields
-- Validating fields

 The **UNDEFINED** value is a constant that marks the fields as not initialised yet.
 This is necessary to differentiate fields that are not set from fields that are deliberatily set to `undefined`.
-It also avoids having to add the `| undefined` union type each field.
+It also avoids having to add the `| undefined` union type to each field.

 The full version of this example can be found in the test cases: [DBFile.ts](test/filesystem/model/DBFile.ts).
 ```typescript